How do I qualify for a USC Latino Alumni Association (LAA) scholarship?

 May I receive an LAA scholarship more than once?

 Undergraduate students receiving an LAA scholarship do not need to reapply to continue receiving the award; as long as they maintain a 3.0 gpa and complete the 10 credit requirement for the year.
-At this time, graduate students are required to reapply each year, by March 30.
+At this time, graduate students are required to reapply each year, by February 2.
 LAA is not obligated to fund all former recipients.